Therapy for Executives

 As a result, we can get straight to the heart of the matter: what’s not working, what’s keeping you stuck, and how to create meaningful change in your work and in your personal life.

-Our executive therapy services are depth-oriented, relational, and insight-focused.
+Our executive therapy services are psychodynamic, depth-oriented, relational, and psychoanalytically-informed.
 Through a strong, collaborative therapeutic relationship, we explore the patterns that may be driving burnout, perfectionism, overfunctioning, people-pleasing, tying self-worth to achievement, and so much more.

 At Helm Psychology, composed of Annia Raja, PhD and Chaim Rochester, PhD, we’ve learned to forego shallow solutions, quick fixes, and short-term answers.
 Instead, we aim to get to the roots of what’s happening.